Can I REALLY Study Abroad?

 The Center for International Education believes that all students should have the opportunity to study abroad.
-But CIE also understand that one of the outlying questions that students wonder “Can I really study abroad?”
+But CIE also understands that one of the outlying questions that students wonder is, “Can I really study abroad?”
 CIE believes that there is a study abroad program for all students that wish to go abroad and will utilize all resources available.
 But the first step begins with the student.
 Here are some things to consider:

 - Studying abroad is a great resume-builder and may even open up new opportunities for graduate school, or give you an edge over other job candidates.

 - With increasing globalization, it is important to have second/foreign language skills, problem-solving skills, and international knowledge with a global perspective.

 - You can earn credits toward graduation through an education abroad program, and with some detailed planning, it will not delay your graduation date.